kyawlin48/kyawlin48/README.md

 ![MasterHead](https://github.com/kyawlin48/kyawlin48/blob/8575195554e6283b450dee4a6cdad7690b0e0017/Green%20Vibrant%20Professional%20Data%20Analyst%20LinkedIn%20Banner%20(1).png)

 <h1 align="center">Hi 👋, I'm Kyaw Lin</h1>
-<h3 align="center">A Passionate Cloud Data Engineer & Data Analyst</h3>
+<h3 align="center">A Passionate Data Analyst & An Aspiring Data Reporter</h3>

 ## 🌩️📊🤓 About Me

-Hello there! 👋 I'm a versatile data professional with a passion for both data analysis and cloud data engineering.
+Hello there! 👋 I'm a versatile data professional with a passion for both data analysis and news reporting.
 As a data analyst, I dive deep into datasets to uncover meaningful insights, turning raw numbers into actionable decisions.
-On the other hand, as a cloud data engineer, I design and build robust data pipelines and architectures that enable efficient data processing and analytics in the cloud.
 I thrive on the challenge of making data-driven solutions come to life and ensuring they deliver real value.
-With a blend of analytical thinking and cloud expertise, I'm always excited to tackle new data challenges and contribute to data-driven innovation.
+With a blend of analytical thinking and expertise in data reporting, I'm always excited to tackle new data challenges and contribute to data-driven innovation in the field of news reporting and journalism.

 ## Microsoft Certified: Data Engineer 📊🔧